silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/09_File_Permissions.md

 Examples of where these icons can be found in Silverstripe CMS:

 * Files area on file thumbnails
-* File/folder details and Folder heading titles
+* File/folder details and folder heading titles
 * Folders
 * The Upload field component
 * Below [relevant folder](/optional_features/forms/form-submissions/#changing-folders-for-individual-fields) select dropdowns